foxfriends/cameldridge/README.md

 browsers anyway).

 The games/sites sections show a list of my projects, which can be clicked on for more detail.
-Screenshots are listed for some games, which can also be cliked on for a closer view.
+Screenshots are listed for some games, which can also be clicked on for a closer view.